Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 In any case, here are the key benefits of using the procedure for your procurement process:

-• Increased cost savings – The biggest benefit for most companies that use the talents of an exception sourcing manager.
-By choosing suppliers that provide the highest value at the right pricing will give a company the ability to continuously achieve higher cost savings.
+The biggest benefit for most companies is that use the talents of an exception sourcing manager.
+Choosing suppliers that provide the highest value at the right pricing will give a company the ability to continuously achieve higher cost savings.

-• Long-term relationships built with suppliers – A company that established its sourcing process is one that already has good long-term relationships with its suppliers.
+A company that has established its sourcing process already has good long-term relationships with its suppliers.
 Because the company can invest more with suppliers that are chosen specifically because of strategic sourcing, the suppliers, in turn, are more than happy to do business with the company that is paying them good money for their products and/or services.

-• Guidelines are improved – Again, strategic sourcing is all about following the same set of methods and processes over and over again until the right source of vendors is selected.
-The continuous process, in turn, will give the company great insight into how each process works at the end.
-Since more companies nowadays are using strategic sourcing software to better automate the entire process, this gives the company more opportunities for improving its guidelines.
+Again, strategic sourcing is all about following the same set of methods and processes over and over again until the right source of vendors is selected.
+The continuous process, in turn, will give the company great insight into how each process works.
+Since more companies nowadays are using strategic sourcing software to automate the entire process better, this gives the company more opportunities for improving its guidelines.

 Become a Strategic Sourcing Manager: Skills & Responsibilities